syncfusion-content/winui-docs/winui/Radial-Gauge/needle-pointer.md

 ![knob radius customization](images/needle-pointer/knob_pixel.png)

 If the `KnobSizeUnit` is set to factor, the factor value will be set to knob radius.
 The factor value ranges from 0 to 1.
 For example, if the needle length is set to 0.1, 10% of the radius value of `axis` will be set to knob radius.
-By default, the value of `KnobSizeUnit` is SizeUnit.factor
+By default, the value of `KnobSizeUnit` is factor

 **Knob stroke customization**